 The Pencil is Waiting

 The new magnetic resting and charging location for the Apple Pencil is brilliant.
-Not only will it keep it charged for whenever you need it, you also don’t have to worry about losing the cap, or breaking off the lightning connector like you did with the first edition Apple Pencil.
+Not only will it keep it charged for whenever you need it, you also don’t have to worry about loosing the cap, or breaking off the lightning connector like you did with the first edition Apple Pencil.
 Having the Apple Pencil always with the device is absolutely key to using it more often.
 So many times in the last year I wanted to use the Apple Pencil for something, but it was across the room in my laptop bag, zipped up in the pencil pocket, and contained in it’s leather sleeve.
 Unless I absolutely needed the Pencil for something specific (like photo editing) I would be unlikely to go and get it.
 But now, the Pencil is always there, just waiting to be used.
 And in fact, since it’s always there and in sight, I find myself reaching for it far more often for a whole selection of new tasks.

 Easy-Fold Smart Keyboard

 When I picked up the iPad Pro last year along with the Smart Keyboard, it completely transformed the way that I used the iPad.
 In the past, I would avoid anything that involved long-form text on the iPad because the on-screen keyboard took up half of the screen real-estate.
 With the Smart Keyboard, using the iPad became such a different experience.
 The new “easy-fold” Smart Keyboard is a great evolution of an already great product.
 My favorite aspect of the Smart Keyboard is not having to pair or charge them - they just work.
 The new 2018 Smart Keyboard has a much stronger and sturdy magnetic attachment, and I like that it now covers the front and back of the iPad.
 My only wish is that they add backlighting to the keys in the next iteration.

 This is what comes next